 Professional errors that arise that result in employee lawsuits aren’t covered either.
 You will need professional liability insurance on top of your EPLI.

 Union disputes are another thing that EPLI won’t cover.
 Management decisions such as improper use of company money aren’t covered either.
-For things under this umbrella, you will need to get directors and office insurance.
+For things under this umbrella, you will need to get directors and officers insurance.

 Why Should I Get EPLI For My Business?